lsst-sims/smtn-002/index.rst

    C = \frac {expTime \,  effArea} {gain \, h} \int { F_\nu(\lambda) \, S(\lambda)  / \lambda  d\lambda }

-where expTime = exposure time in seconds (typically 30 seconds for LSST), effArea = effective collecting area in cm^2 (effective diameter for the LSST primary, when occultation from the secondary and tertiary mirrors and vignetting effects are included, is 6.423 m), and h = Planck constant.
+where expTime = exposure time in seconds (typically 30 seconds for LSST), effArea = effective collecting area in cm^2 (effective area-weighted diameter for the LSST primary, when occultation from the secondary and tertiary mirrors and vignetting effects are included, is 6.423 m), and h = Planck constant.
 We can also use the above formula, together with a conversion from counts